Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Implementation details

 \subsubsection{Data Preprocessing}

 We form a minimal preprocessing pipeline across datasets and vary only the target spatial resolution.
-We standardize pixel intensities to \([-1, 1]\) and resample each image to at three resolutions: \(32\times 32\) (MNIST, CIFAR-10, and DomainNet-Quickdraw); \(64\times 64\) (WikiArt), and \(254\times 254\) (FFHQ).
+We standardize pixel intensities to \([-1, 1]\) and resample each image to at three resolutions: \(32\times 32\) (MNIST, CIFAR-10, and DomainNet-Quickdraw); \(64\times 64\) (WikiArt), \(254\times 254\) (FFHQ, and Imagenet1k).
 MNIST is treated as single-channel (\(\texttt{channels}=1\)), while all other datasets are RGB (\(\texttt{channels}=3\)).